MLS Cup final: Seattle Sounders vs Toronto FC - Five key questions

 When all is said and done, who will hoist the cup?

-Arguably better on all sectors of the field, the 2019 MLS Cup is Seattle's to lose, there are no ifs, ands or buts about it.
+Arguably better on all sectors of the field, the 2019 MLS Cup is Seattle's to lose, there are no ifs or buts about it.

 However, when the ball starts rolling on the artificial turf, determination and hunger will quickly weave out the side that holds lower levels of the aforementioned.
 With over 60,000 chanting to the tune of their crest and colours, it's unlikely that Toronto will gain the cognitive advantage.